Skip to main content

 The FE colleges are the main providers of vocational and technical education and training in NI and play a central role in raising levels of literacy and numeracy and in up-skilling and re-skilling through a broad range of courses.

-More information on the FE colleges and the courses offered is available on the their respective websites (links above).
+More information on the FE colleges and the courses offered is available on the the respective websites.

 College of Agriculture, Food and Rural Enterprise - CAFRE